GowriMohan/TCS-iON--Ranking-Features-of-a-Smartphone/README.md

 - Identifed the most important features using feature importance scores from machine learning models (or we could use other feature selection techniques such as correlation analysis, or mutual information).
 - Ranked the features based on their importance scores.
 - Implemented a user interface to collect feature requests from users and update the feature ranking based on the user feedback.

+Link to the deployed app is here:  https://gowrimohan-tcs-ion-internship-app-zvu32h.streamlit.app/